philippgille/gokv/README.md

 ### Value types

-Most Go packages for key-value stores just accept a `[]byte` as value, which requires developers for example to marshal (and later unmarshal) their structs. `gokv` is meant to be simple and make developers' lifes easier, so it accepts any type (with using `interface{}` as parameter), including structs, and automatically (un-)marshals the value.
+Most Go packages for key-value stores just accept a `[]byte` as value, which requires developers for example to marshal (and later unmarshal) their structs. `gokv` is meant to be simple and make developers' lifes easier, so it accepts any type (with using `any` as parameter), including structs, and automatically (un-)marshals the value.

 The kind of (un-)marshalling is left to the implementation.
 All implementations in this repository currently support JSON and [gob](https://blog.golang.org/gobs-of-data) by using the `encoding` subpackage in this repository, which wraps the core functionality of the standard library's `encoding/json` and `encoding/gob` packages.
 See [Marshal formats](#marshal-formats) for details.